SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Model-based and Model-free 6D Grasping

 \subsection{Model-based 6D Grasping}

-\textbf{Model-based Object Perception.} When 3D models of objects are available, we can tackle the \emph{6D object pose estimation} problem for object perception.
-The goal is to estimate the 3D orientation and 3D translation of the object with respect to the camera frame.
-6D object pose estimation is an active research area in both robotics and computer vision~\cite{workshop}.
-When considering the problem as a pure perception problem, we can evaluate the accuracy of pose estimation on existing datasets.
-However, it is unclear how the accuracy of the pose estimation affects grasping.
-In SceneReplica, we combine 6D object pose estimation methods with planning and control for 6D grasping.
-Consequently, we can analyze the effect of object pose estimation accuracy on the grasping success rate.
+\textbf{Object Perception.} When 3D models of objects are available, we deal with 6D object pose estimation, an active research area in robotics and computer vision \cite{workshop}.
+It, determines 3D orientation and translation with respect to the camera.
+Though pose accuracy can be assessed on datasets, its impact on grasping remains unclear.
+SceneReplica integrates pose estimation with planning and control for 6D grasping, enabling analysis of pose accuracy's effect on success rates

-\textbf{Model-based Grasp Planning.} Model-based grasp planning methods such as GraspIt!~\cite{miller2004graspit} and OpenRAVE~\cite{diankov2008openrave} use 3D models of objects in physics simulators to generate grasps.
+\textbf{Grasp Planning.} Model-based grasp planning methods such as GraspIt!~\cite{miller2004graspit} and OpenRAVE~\cite{diankov2008openrave} use 3D models of objects in physics simulators to generate grasps.
 We use GraspIt! in our experiments.
-We initially generated a large number of grasps from GraspIt! for each YCB object and later sampled the initial set to generate a fixed amount of grasps using the farthest point sampling algorithm which ensures diversity of gripper position with respect to the object.
+We initially generated numerous grasps for each YCB object in GraspIt! then sampled a fixed amount using farthest point sampling for grasp pose diversity.

-\textbf{Model-based Motion Planning.} Once the 6D pose of a target object is estimated, we can transform the planned grasps on the 3D object model to the robot base frame.
-Then we simply loop over each grasp and use a motion planning algorithm such as algorithms in the open motion planning library (OMPL)~\cite{sucan2012open} to see if there is a trajectory to reach the grasp.
-Once a trajectory is returned, we break the loop and execute the trajectory to grasp the target.
-Since poses of all the objects in the scene can be estimated, we can use the 3D models of objects as obstacles in the planning scene.
+\textbf{Model-based Motion Planning.} After estimating the 6D pose, planned grasps on the object model are transformed to the robot base frame.
+Each grasp is checked for a feasible trajectory to reach it using motion planning algorithms from OMPL~\cite{sucan2012open}.
+Upon obtaining a trajectory, it is executed to grasp the target.
+All Object pose estimation enables utilization of object 3D models as obstacles in the planning scene.